Capital punishment in Texas: Clemency

 In addition to seeking judicial review of the sentence, a defendant may also appeal to the Texas Board of Pardons and Paroles, a separate agency from the Texas Department of Criminal Justice (TDCJ), for commutation of the sentence to life in prison.
+Clemency is asking for a reduction in sentence or to be set free.
+In capital cases with approval from the legislature, the governor may grant reprieves, commutations of punishment and pardons in cases of treason.

-The Board, after hearing testimony, decides whether or not to recommend commutation to the Governor of Texas.
-If the Board recommends commutation, the Governor can accept or reject the recommendation.
-However, if the board does not recommend commutation, the Governor has no power to override the Board's non-recommendation (the law was changed in 1936, due to concerns that pardons were being sold for cash under the administrations of former Governor James E. Ferguson, and later his wife and Texas's first female Governor, Miriam A. Ferguson).
+The Board, after hearing testimony, decides whether or not to recommend commutation to the governor of Texas.
+If the Board recommends commutation, the governor can accept or reject the recommendation.
+However, if the board does not recommend commutation, the governor has no power to override the Board's non-recommendation (the law was changed in 1936, due to concerns that pardons were being sold for cash under the administrations of former governor James E. Ferguson, and later his wife and Texas's first female governor, Miriam A. Ferguson).

-The only unilateral action which the Governor can take is to grant a one-time, 30-day reprieve to the defendant, and can do so regardless of what the Board recommends in a particular case.
+The only unilateral action which the governor can take is to grant a one-time, 30-day reprieve to the defendant, and can do so regardless of what the Board recommends in a particular case.

-Since Texas reinstated the death penalty in 1976, only three defendants who were sentenced to death have been granted clemency by the Governor after a recommendation from the Board:
+Since Texas reinstated the death penalty in 1976, only three defendants who were sentenced to death have been granted clemency by the governor after a recommendation from the Board: